 It may sound like a contradiction, but pianist Dr Azariah Tan’s hearing impairment has made him a better player.

 “Many people often say that I really listen to what I’m playing,” he said, in a feature piece published in The Straits Times in Singapore.
-“A lot of people just play the piano for the sake of playing it but they don’t put enough emphasis on listening to what sounds are coming out.
+“When playing the piano, some people may not put enough emphasis on listening to the sounds that result.
 While I can’t hear everything, it makes me strive to listen to everything.
 It makes me listen more closely and respond to it.”

 Diagnosed with congenital bilateral sensorineural hearing loss – a condition that has left him with only about 15 percent of his hearing – at the age of 4, Azariah has always bravely pursued his passion and career in music.
 Starting with keyboard lessons at the age of five, he went on to achieve Grade Eight when he was 13, skipping a couple of grades.
 His teachers also discovered that he had perfect pitch.

 The only child of a former sound engineer and a university lecturer, who homeschooled him up to university, the National Arts Council-Conservatory scholar now has a doctorate in Piano Performance and a double masters in Music from the University of Michigan.
 Azariah, who would eventually become deaf, also previously graduated with first-class honours in Music from the Yong Siew Toh Conservatory of Music.